-In the third year of the Joint Committee, I have continued to experience the support of staff within Personnel Services of South Lanarkshire Council and also my own staff in Finance and Information Technology Resources.
-I would take this opportunity to show my appreciation for the continued support of the operational staff in the 8 constituent Councils and would stress that this unified approach has been necessary in confirming the financial direction of the Joint Committee.
+During 2010/11, I have continued to enjoy the support of staff within Personnel Services of South Lanarkshire Council and also my own staff in Finance and Information Technology Resources.
+I would take this opportunity to show my appreciation for the continued support of the operational staff in the constituent Councils and would stress that this unified approach remains essential in forming the financial direction of the Joint Committee.

 During financial year 2007/2008, the Joint Committee received an allocation of funding from the Government's Efficiency and Reform Fund (£0.560m).
 This money was for start-up costs on a stream of projects to be implemented by the Joint Committee.
-The current year (2009/10) utilisation of these funds was £0.180m (cumulative £0.336m), which leaves £0.224m to be carried into financial year 2010/2011.
+In the current year, 2010/11, utilisation of these funds was £0.207m.
+Taking into account previous use of these funds (£0.306m), leaves £0.047m to be carried into financial year 2011/12.

-I look forward to supporting the finances of the Joint Committee and to further assist the Committee in the implementation of the planned project streams.
+I look forward to continuing my support of the finances of the Joint Committee and to further assist the Committee in the financial elements of the project's workstreams.